StonedEdge/Retro-Lite-CM4/README.md

 ### BOM (Bill of Materials)
 Link to the BoM will be added at a later stage.
-Total BoM to build the Retro Lite CM4 exceeds $250 USD for a single unit.
+Total BoM to build the Retro Lite CM4 exceeds $250 USD for a single unit, more if you machine the case in aluminum.

 -------------------------------------------------------------------------------------------------------